-- The Register of Exercise Professionals (REPs) is the not-for-profit, fitness industry owned, register for exercise fitness professionals in New Zealand. - REPs offers various levels of professional registration based on job roles and qualifications, and also registers facilities that use these professionals. - Fundamentally, REPs is about the industry setting its own standards and ensuring that those working in the industry meet these standards. - The majority of exercise facilities in NZ only employ REPs registered exercise professionals. - The training organisations listed in Section 3 (and on the REPs' website) meet the requirements to be registered education providers.
+- The Register of Exercise Professionals (REPs) is the not-for-profit, fitness industry owned, register for exercise fitness professionals in New Zealand. - REPs offers various levels of professional registration based on job roles and qualifications, and also registers facilities that use these professionals. - Fundamentally, REPs is about the industry setting its own standards and ensuring that those working in the industry meet these standards. - The majority of exercise facilities in NZ only employ REPs registered Exercise Professionals. - The training organisations listed on the REPs website meet the requirements to be registered education providers.
 This means that all you have to do once you have completed the course is apply to be REPs registered, provide verification of course completion, and first aid, and pay the annual registration fee.